nicolelehrer/nicolelehrer.github.io/zProjects.md

 </table>

 I developed a visual summary of trajectory error for the clinical system, the visual feedback environment for the home-based system, and an iPad app to assist the clinician in discussing progress with the stroke survivor.
-My contributions to these projects illustrate a media design methodology informed by multiple disciplines, provided in my [dissertation](http://repository.asu.edu/items/26862).
+My contributions to these projects were used to illustrate a media design methodology for experiential media systems, informed by multiple disciplines and described in my [dissertation](http://repository.asu.edu/items/26862).

 <table>
 <tr>